okinc/oktoken/README.md

 # OKToken

- A Java SDK fork from Bitcoinj for OKLink-Blockchain money transfer network.
+ A Java lib for OKLink-Blockchain money transfer network.
+ This lib is forking from Bitcoinj.

  For more information visit [www.oklink.com]